jackhwolf/BadgerHacks2021-BuckysSmartPub/readme.md

     - e.g. given beers A, B, and C, the client would tell Bucky something like "I like beer A more than B and C, but I like beer C more than beer B"
 - Next, Bucky starts to choose beers from his shelf that he would like you pairwise rank again, called an "exploration" step
+- After each step, Bucky calculates the clients "happiness level", which
 - At each step, Bucky learns more and more about the new clients preference, and hopefully within a reasonable amount of time and thinking has learned it pretty well